syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 <tr>
 <td>
 HorizontalExtent</td><td>
-Specifies the width of the control, when HorizontalScrollBar property is set to true.</td></tr>
+Specifies the width of the control when the HorizontalScrollBar property is set to true.</td></tr>
 </table>

 {% tabs %}